A Comprehensive Guide on CBD Isolate Powder

 Finally, let’s debunk two common myths you might have heard or will hear about CBD isolate.

-Myth one: CBD is illegal in all states where marijuana is banned.
+Myth one: CBD is illegal where marijuana is banned.

 This myth is based on a false premise and hence wrong.
 It assumes that since the compound is a cannabinoid, then it is from marijuana.
 The truth is, CBD comes from a different tree, hemp, which belongs to the same family as marijuana.

 The legality of the compound in most countries is not CBD itself but on the source.
 Most countries ban all marijuana extracts since the plant contains 60% THC.
-Hemp on the other hand only has .3%, which is a legal level in most places.
-CBD isolate is, therefore, legal even in states that ban all forms of marijuana.
+Hemp on the other hand only has .3%, which is a legal level in most places, including the UK.
+CBD isolate is, therefore, legal even in places where all forms of marijuana are banned.

 Myth two: All CBD isolates are similar